German Shepherd Now

 Owners who value formulation science over ingredient-list optics.
 Royal Canin’s research infrastructure is hard to argue with, even if you don’t love the specific ingredients they chose.
 There’s something to be said for a formula backed by feeding trials and veterinary nutritionists rather than marketing trends.

 Owners who want convenience and consistency.
 This formula is stocked at most pet stores, vet offices, and online retailers.
-Supply issues are rare, and the formulation doesn’t change batch to batch the way some smaller brands do.
+Supply issues are rare.
+At the time of writing, the formulation doesn’t change batch to batch the way some smaller brands do.
+Formulations change, so always check the current label.

 If you want a protein-forward formula with whole meat as the first ingredient, this isn’t it.
 Our best dry kibble for German Shepherds guide covers several options that fit that criteria.